 The internet harbors an unlimited amount of data and is a primary gateway used by businesses to grow relationships with potential customers.
-Innovations in tracking, ad serving, AI, and data collection have allowed businesses to better target and personalize their offers, as well as collect much more data about consumer behavior, intent, and web history.
+Innovations in user behavior tracking, ad serving, AI, and data collection have allowed businesses to better target and personalize their offers, as well as collect much more data about consumer behavior, intent, and web history.

 Additionally, as businesses continued to seek creative ways to get their digital ads viewed, consumers felt many ads were annoying, misleading, overwhelming, or just poorly designed.
 Many are eager to have more control over their web experience, and consensual options for engaging with websites they enjoy.

-These trends have resulted in adoption of a variety of adblockers (aka ad blockers), privacy blockers, and tracking blockers, each with a unique purpose and features.
-Typically available as extensions, these blocking add-ons, such as AdBlockPlus and Privacy Badger, can be found on all major browsers and installed by users quickly.
+These trends have resulted in the adoption of a variety of adblock technology, privacy blockers, and ad tracker blockers, each with a unique purpose and features.
+Typically available as extensions, these blocking add-ons, such as AdBlock Plus and Privacy Badger, can be found on all major browsers and installed by users quickly.

-Adblockers are most typically free and easy-to-install browser extensions, such as AdBlock Plus and AdBlock, but can also be standalone software, network DNS filters, or even hardware solutions.
-Basic adblocking features are also built into popular browsers out-of-the-box, such as Chrome or Edge settings to block pop-up ads.
+Ad blockers are most typically free and easy-to-install browser extensions, such as AdBlock Plus, uBlock, Adblocker Ultimate or AdBlockPlus.
+Ad blockers can also be standalone adblock apps such as AdGuard or AdLock, network DNS filters, or even hardware solutions.
+Basic ad blocking features are also built into popular browsers out-of-the-box, including Google Chrome adblock, Firefox adblock, Safari adblock, or Edge settings to block pop-up ads.

-Users are also concerned that a data storage breach of this accumulated information could result in their personal online history or sensitive data being exposed.
+An online privacy survey suggests users are also concerned that a data storage breach of this accumulated information could result in their personal online history or sensitive data being exposed.

 What is a Privacy Blocker?

 Popular privacy blockers include Ghostery, Disconnect, and Privacy Badger, an initiative of the Electronic Frontier Foundation.
-Approaches include filtering by lists of known tracking sites, quantifying the number of requests by third party sites, or using an algorithm to learn which sites are tracking a user.
+Approaches include filtering by lists of known tracking sites, quantifying the number of requests by third-party sites, or using an algorithm to learn which sites are tracking a user.